awsdocs/aws-codestar-user-guide/doc_source/templates.md

    Choose this template if you want a project for an AWS Config rule that lets you automate rules across AWS resources in your account\.
 The function returns an ARN that you can use as a service endpoint for your rule\.

 ### Choose a Template Programming Language<a name="templates-choose-template-language"></a>

 When you choose a project template, you select a programming language, such as Ruby, Java, ASP\.NET, PHP, Node\.js, and more\.

-### Choose a Template Compute Platform<a name="templates-choose-template-platform"></a>

-Each template configures one of the following compute platform types:
-+ When you choose an AWS Elastic Beanstalk project, you deploy to an AWS Elastic Beanstalk environment on Amazon Elastic Compute Cloud instances in the cloud\.
-+ When you choose an Amazon EC2 project, AWS CodeStar creates Linux EC2 instances to host your application in the cloud\.
-Your project team members can access the instances, and your team uses the key pair you provide to SSH into your Amazon EC2 instances\.
-AWS CodeStar also has a managed SSH that uses team member permissions to manage key pair connections\.
-+ When you choose AWS Lambda, AWS CodeStar creates a serverless environment accessed through Amazon API Gateway, with no instances or servers to maintain\.

 ## How to Make Changes to Your AWS CodeStar Project<a name="update-project"></a>

 You can update your project by modifying:
 + Sample code and programming language resources for your application\.